leethomason/tinyxml2/readme.md

 ## Versioning

-TinyXML-2 uses semantic versioning. http://semver.org/ Releases are now tagged in github.
+TinyXML-2 uses semantic versioning. http://semver.org/ Releases are now tagged in GitHub.

 Note that the major version will (probably) change fairly rapidly.
 API changes are fairly common.